Frequently Asked Questions

 For more information, please refer to this article.

 - Make sure the SMTP server's port number is correct.
-This is usually 25.
+This is usually 25, but could also be 465 or 587.

 - To eliminate DNS as the culprit, specify the IP address of the SMTP server instead of its name.

 Cause: An operation on a socket was not performed because the system lacked sufficient buffer space or because a queue was full.
-This error indicates a shortage of resources on your system.
-It can occur if you're trying to run too many applications (of any kind) simultaneously on your machine.
+This error indicates a shortage of resources on the system.
+It can occur if too many applications are running.

 Solutions: